magicDGS/ReadTools/docs/pages/tools/trimmers.md

 ---

 ## CutReadTrimmer
-Trimmer for crop some bases in one or both sides of the read.
+Trimmer for cropping some bases in one or both sides of the read.

 ### Optional Arguments: